Norman Bruhn: Criminal activities

-An habitual criminal
+A habitual criminal

 On 11 January 1923 Bruhn was sentenced to a period of indeterminate reformatory imprisonment under the Indeterminate Sentences Act 1907 (Victoria).
 The Act allowed judges to impose an additional undefined period of confinement in a reformatory prison for those deemed to be an 'habitual criminal', "a class of offender who was considered either socially inadequate or highly motivated and contemptuous of the law".

 On 11 March 1923 Bruhn's younger brother Stanley was observed in Geelong-road, Footscray, standing in a wagon "severely whipping" two horses "which were in poor condition".
 Six other men, including Norman Bruhn, were also present, all of them "very much under the influence of liquor".
 The witnesses saw one of the men on the back of a horse, kicking the animal with his heels.
 Another was striking the horse's head with the reins.
 By the time a policeman arrived one horse was lying on the ground exhausted (later destroyed) and the other was still in harness and "much distressed".
-In the Footscray Court on March 19 Stanley Bruhn faced a charge of "having used a horse in circumstances involving cruelty" and the other six men were charged with aiding and abetting his actions.
+In the Footscray Court on 19 March Stanley Bruhn faced a charge of "having used a horse in circumstances involving cruelty" and the other six men were charged with aiding and abetting his actions.
 Stanley and Norman Bruhn were each fined £10 plus costs.

 Bruhn, recorded as a stevedore of West Brunswick, and two other men, George Donnellan and Edward O'Malley, were arrested after the Moreland Knitting Mills at West Coburg was broken into and robbed of clothing to the value of £68 in the early morning of 3 December 1925.
 The three men were seen in the vicinity soon after the robbery by a police bicycle patrol.
 The men threw bundles of clothes over garden fences and were running away when they were apprehended.
 Bruhn, Donnellan and O’Malley were committed for trial, with each man being released on bail of £100 with sureties.
 When the case was brought before the General Sessions on 3 March 1926 only O'Malley appeared.
 Warrants were issued for the arrest of Bruhn and Donnellan.
 O’Malley was able to provide an alibi for the time of the warehouse robbery and was acquitted of the charge.
-Bruhn was arrested on April 17 and remanded in gaol on a further charge of breaking into the warehouse of Wholesalers Ltd. in Little Collins-street and stealing a quantity of tobacco and cigars valued at £60.
-He was tried on June 3 at the General Sessions for the robbery at West Coburg.
+Bruhn was arrested on 17 April and remanded in gaol on a further charge of breaking into the warehouse of Wholesalers Ltd. in Little Collins-street and stealing a quantity of tobacco and cigars valued at £60.
+He was tried on 3 June at the General Sessions for the robbery at West Coburg.
 At the trial Bruhn claimed he was returning from a party and was simply talking to the two men when the police appeared and arrested him.
 The jury accepted his story and returned a verdict of not guilty.
 At the conclusion of the trial Bruhn complained that he was still being detained in prison for having broken his bond, to which the judge replied "that he was at liberty to make representations to the proper authorities".